architectophile/blog/cybersecurity/security-engineering/kr/security-engineering-6-security-assessment-and-authorization.md

-# Security Assessment and Authorization
+# VI.
+Security Assessment and Authorization

 ## 1. What Is Security Engineering?